1jour1vin

 3/5 (2 customers)

 This Saint-Chinian rosé is delightfully light and fresh, with a fruity and spicy character.
-It is a fresh and very convivial wine, with a sparkling quality that makes it ideal as an aperitif, but it is also very easy to pair with food.
+It’s a crisp, very approachable wine, with a slight effervescence that makes it a delightful choice as an aperitif, but it also pairs effortlessly with meals.
 A must-have!

-Buy your Mas Champart wines at the best price in a private sale!
+Buy Mas Champart wines at the best prices in a private sale!

 Rated site